KILTprotocol/portablegabi-tutorial/src/4_revocation.md

 const attester = new portablegabi.Attester(pubKey, privKey)
 const accumulator0 = await attester.createAccumulator()

-// issue attestations and store witnesses... const accumulator1 = await attester.revokeAttestation({
+// Issue attestations and store witnesses. const accumulator1 = await attester.revokeAttestation({
   accumulator: accumulator0,
-  // the list of witnesses associated with the credentials which should get revoked
+  // The list of witnesses associated with the credentials which should get revoked.
   witnesses: [witness0, witness2, witness3]
 })
-// publish accumulator1...
+// Publish accumulator1.
 ```

 After an attester publishes a new accumulator, all claimers should update their credential attested by this specific attester to their newest available accumulator.